Büchsenhausen Scholarship

 Endowment: 6,000 euros

-The program is based on the idea of creating a local context for production and discussion in which artists and theorists connect and reflect on supra-regional art and social discourses with local themes.
+The programme is based on the idea of creating a local production and discussion context in which artists and theorists connect and reflect on supra-regional art and social discourses with local themes.
 At the same time, the possibility of an artistic experimental laboratory is preserved, allowing new things to be tried out.

 The "fellows" selected by a jury of experts come to Büchsenhausen for a period of one to two semesters, where they work on the submitted project and accompany this process discursively in public events.

-The City of Innsbruck supports this program with an annual work grant of 6,000 euros.
+The City of Innsbruck supports this programme with an annual working grant of 6,000 euros.

 Who awards the scholarship?

-Künstlerhaus Büchsenhausen launched the International Fellowship Program for Art and Theory in 2003.
+Künstlerhaus Büchsenhausen launched the International Fellowship Programme for Art and Theory in 2003.

 Applications are open to